 Flight time from Europe to Rio de Janeiro and São Paulo is just over eleven hours depending on your starting point.
-Most flights leave from Europe in the evening and arrive early morning in Rio de Janeiro or São Paulo, although British Airways offer a daylight service.
+Most flights leave from Europe in the evening and arrive early morning in Rio de Janeiro or São Paulo, although British Airways and Norwegian offer a daylight service.
 On the return leg they leave late afternoon or evening to get to Europe the following day around lunchtime or later.

 Flight time is eight and a half hours from Miami to Rio de Janeiro or São Paulo, just over nine from New York, eleven from Atlanta, thirteen from Los Angeles and sixteen from San Francisco.

 The majority of flights between North America and Brazil are overnight flights that arrive in Brazil in the early morning, with the bonus for east coast travellers that the time difference between the east coast and Rio de Janeiro is minimal.

 Rio de Janeiro receives direct flights daily from most of the other major South and Central American cities.